KHard2Bme/Waze_Review_Sentiment_Analysis/README.md

 The dataset covers user reviews regarding the Waze mobile app during the years 2009 through 2023.<br>

-I am also using website uptodown.com for obtaining dates each Waze author app version was released; https://waze.en.uptodown.com/android/versions).<b>
+I am also using website uptodown.com for verification of dates each Waze author app version was released on; https://waze.en.uptodown.com/android/versions).<b>

 # App Review Sentiments Analysis